I Need You (America song): Charts

 The song was a top ten hit and spent 10 weeks in United States Billboard Hot 100 charts wherein it peaked at number 9.
-It was the band's second top ten single, following the success of their previous hit "A Horse With No Name".
-It was also charted in Billboard Adult Contemporary Chart at number 7, and both Cash Box Singles Chart and Record World Singles Chart at number 8.
+It was the band's second top ten single, following the success of their previous hit "A Horse with No Name".
+It also charted in the Billboard Adult Contemporary Chart at number 7, and both Cash Box Singles Chart and Record World Singles Chart at number 8.
 Unlike their previous hit single, it didn't receive any certifications by RIAA.